An Abortive Romance

 .......When they near the kiln, Bartram complains that Brand has let the fire die down.
 Consequently, he says, the expected yield of lime—five hundred bushels—may be spoiled.

 ......."If I catch the fellow hereabouts again," he says, "I shall feel like tossing him into the furnace!"

 .......After he and Joe go up the ramp and look into the kiln, they see a perfect batch of pure-white lime.
 In the middle is the skeleton of a man.
 In the rib cage is small mass of lime in the shape of a heart.
-Bartram asks, Was the fellows heart made of marble?
+Bartram asks, “Was the fellow’s heart made of marble?”
 Realizing that Ethan Brand's bones have made "my kiln . . . half a bushel the richer," he uses his pole to pulverize the skeleton.

 Bartram: Man who now tends the kiln on Mount Greylock.
 His job is to keep the fire hot while it burns marble into lime.
 He greets and talks with Brand after the latter returns from his quest.